Wilmer Flores Preview, Player Props: Giants vs. Padres

 Wilmer Flores At The Plate

-- Flores has had at least one RBI in 32.4% of his games this season (33 of 102), with more than one RBI 12 times (11.8%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Flores has had an RBI in 33 games this year (32.0%), including 12 multi-RBI outings (11.7%).
+He has also driven home three or more of his team's runs in two contests.

-- In 41.2% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (2.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.